mwelburn/Salesforce-Case-Streaming-API/README.md

 -----------
 - Ensure profile access is set up for the following:
  - Case Fields:
    - Account_Name__c
    - CaseNumber
    - Contact_Name__c
    - Priority
    - Subject
  - Visualforce Page:
    - NotificationFeed
  - Custom Tab:
    - Case Stream
 - For Home Page Layout:
- - follow the steps for [Adding the Home Page Component to your sidebar](http://help.bluemangolearning.com/m/salesforce/l/24429-adding-the-home-page-component-to-your-sidebar)
+ - Follow the steps for [Adding the Home Page Component to your sidebar](http://help.bluemangolearning.com/m/salesforce/l/24429-adding-the-home-page-component-to-your-sidebar)
  - Choose the Case Stream (narrow left) component
    - If the component appears too tall for your liking, edit the HTML of the component to lessen the height of the iframe
  - Ensure you customize your UI to set "Show Custom Sidebar Components on All Pages" in order to view the component on pages besides the Home tab
 - For Salesforce1:
  - Ensure Visualforce Page is enabled for Mobile